metrodango/pip3line/README.md

 https://github.com/metrodango/pip3line

-Released under AGPL-3.0 see LICENSE for more information
+see LICENSE for more information
 ~~~